debops/debops/docs/ansible/roles/debops.resources/defaults-detailed.rst

 directory and then override it using a host-specific directory.
 The groups directories are read in the order dictated by Ansible during inventory parsing.

-See `Ansible - Playbooks Varibles<https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#accessing-information-about-other-hosts-with-magic-variables>`_
+See .. _`Ansible - Playbooks Variables`: https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#accessing-information-about-other-hosts-with-magic-variables
-to learn about the variable `group_names`.
-See `Ansible - Working with Inventory<https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#how-variables-are-merged>`_
+to learn about the ``group_names`` variable, and .. _`Ansible - Working with Inventory`: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#how-variables-are-merged
-for more information on how to use `ansible_group_priority` to change the merge order for groups of the same level (after the parent/child order is resolved).
+for more information on how to use ``ansible_group_priority`` to change the merge order for groups of the same level (after the parent/child order is resolved).

 Each directory structure starts at the root of the filesystem (:file:`/`), so